SydneyJavaMeetup/quarkus-live-coding-practice/README.md

 Quick acknowledgement of:
 * first meetup since pandemic (Jan 29, 2020!)
-* changes for me since the last meetup
+* changes for me since the last meetup, I really value the in-person now more than ever
 * changes in the world since the last meetup - upheaval, downturns, uncertainty

 Ethos, vibe